dialogic-godot/documentation/documentation/auto-advance.md

 ### API-only Variables

-In order to keep things tidy, not all variables can be changed via Dialogic's extension UI.
+In order to keep things tidy, not all variables can be changed via Auto-Advance's settings page.\
+The following variables can be accessed via code only.

 #### Skipping Voice Clips